-Setting Description Factory Default

-Port destination Enter the UDP port of the corresponding Syslog server 514
+Setting Description Factory Default Port destination (1 to 65535) Enter the UDP port of the corresponding Syslog server 514

-(1 to 65535)

-NOTE The RSSI report events (Only for Client mode) event type is useful during the site survey stage and uses a special utility to draw RSSI table values.
+The RSSI report events (Only for Client mode) event type is useful during the site survey stage and uses a special utility to draw RSSI table values.
 However, this function increases the traffic load; we recommend setting this function to disable during normal usage.